Aalto-CFD/DLBFoam/README.md

 ```
 /path/to/user/OpenFoam/linux64GccDPInt32Opt/lib/libchemistryModel_DLB.so: undefined symbol: eval_h
 ```
-Compiled mechanism library (```libc_pyjac.so```) is not found.
+Compiled mechanism library (```libc_pyjac.so```) cannot be found.
 Please read Mechanism Generation section of the README.
 Check if a correct path is set in controlDict and the file exists.

 #### Tutorial works in serial, but it hangs in parallel
 The reason might be that both OpenBLAS and LAPACKE are installed in your system and interfering with each other.
 This mostly happens in personal computers rather than clusters where software are controlled by modules.
 On your personal system, please follow the instructions below to mitigate this issue: